 - Our Illinois footprint is likely to be the “crossroads” of the nation’s new transmission system, just as it is for the nation’s railway and aviation systems.
 Illinois is ideally positioned to facilitate the movement of renewable energy from the Upper Midwest to population centers east and south of Chicago.
 We will put the people and companies of Illinois to work in the development of a new transmission system.

 - We have experience in transmission investment, owning, operating and maintaining approximately 7,000 miles of transmission lines, including 90 miles of high-voltage 765 kV lines.
-Exelon, through its ComEd, PECO and BGE subsidiaries, has invested more than $1.4billion in our high-voltage transmission system since 2003, and we’ve had success with large and complex transmission projects.
+Exelon, through its ComEd, PECO and BGE subsidiaries, has invested billions in our high-voltage transmission system since 2003, and we’ve had success with large and complex transmission projects.

 - Exelon Transmission Company also has the advantage of being part of a large, well-capitalized parent company.
 We can leverage Exelon’s vendor relationships and $3.5 billion annual spend to achieve economies of scale.